Sinner rallies from 2 sets down to beat Medvedev in Australia and clinch his first Grand Slam title

 Medvedev lost back-to-back Australian Open finals — to Djokovic in 2021 and to Rafael Nadal after holding a two-set lead the following year.

-He won three five-set matches to reach the championship match this year — his sixth Grand Slam final.

-Sinner only dropped one set through six rounds — in a third-set tiebreaker against Djokovic — until he lost two straight to Medvedev.
+Sinner only dropped one set through six rounds — in a third-set tiebreaker against 10-time Australian Open champion Djokovic — until he lost two straight to Medvedev.

 It wasn’t until a break in the sixth game of the fifth set that he really had a full grip on his first Grand Slam title.